RealOrangeOne/date-group/README.md

 ## Installation

+Downloads can be found under [releases](./releases).
+Alternatively, use the provided [Docker container](https://hub.docker.com/r/theorangeone/date-group).

+### Build yourself

 Clone the project, and use `cargo build --release` to create the binary at `target/release/date-group`.

-Alternatively, use the provided Dockerfile.

 ## Usage